March 21-23, 2022

 R9HSA’s Early Childhood STEM Institute is focused on bringing our community a fun and engaging experience to learn science principles in an interactive, hands-on approach, enabling Head Start education staff to teach about science principles appropriately and knowledgeably.

-A three-day institute providing the following learning formats:
+A three-day virtual institute providing the following learning formats:

 March 21-23, 2022